makrai/notes/li17-affective-from-wordembedding.md

   * sarcasm detection [7],
   * personality detection [8],
-  * intelligent human-computer interaction systems that can express and detect the affective states of human beings [9], etc
+  * intelligent human-computer interaction systems that can express and detect the affective states of human beings [9]
 * multidimensional representation models,
   * such as the
     * valence-arousal-dominance model (VAD) [13] and the
     * evaluation-potency-activity model (EPA) [14]
-  * Theoretically speaking, discrete affective labels can always be mapped to certain points in a multi-dimensional affective space [15]
+  * Theoretically, discrete affective labels can always be mapped to points in a multi-dimensional affective space [15]
     * R A. Calvo and S. Mac Kim, “
       Emotions in text: dimensional and categorical models,” Computational Intelligence 2013